Two collection arrangements are available depending on the type of waste:

 - Drugs or other pharmaceutical products

 - Bodily Fluids ( packaged separately)

 This is collected separately from your normal waste in specially provided sharps boxes or clinical waste sacks.
-Collections are provided currently free of charge and the frequency of collections will be discussed at application stage.
+Collections are provided currently free of charge.

 If you require a clinical waste collection you will be required to have your GP or Health Care provider complete and return an application form so we can assess the most appropriate way of handling your waste.

 How to get clinical waste sacks and sharp boxes:

 At present, empty sharps boxes can be collected from your GP surgery.
 Depending on the circumstances Clinical Waste sacks maybe provided by your health care provider, we do not provide clinical waste sacks or sharps boxes.

 Clinical waste sacks are collected weekly.
 All clinical waste must be contained in the correct sacks and they must be tied at the top.
 Please do not place clinical waste with your normal refuse sacks as they will not be collected.